Tsihugwa/simple_shell/README.md

 ### So, what's the deal with shell?
 Basically, it takes a command, reads it, interprets it, and then executes it.
 It looks through a directory/file path to find the command you need, and then the kernel translates it all.
 You've got built-in commands (like cd) and executable files (which you call by name).
 When you read a command, it breaks it into individual words.
 For example, echo “my name is Jane Doe” > README.md has the individual words echo, a string, redirection sign, and the new file name.
 That's called parsing/tokenization.
 Then it's time to execute the command.

-This is where a lot of time is spent.
-For more information view the blog post of Ibrahim Morketa & Simegnew Misganaw [here](https://medium.com/@ibrahimbsc8/simple-shell-a-custom-shell-command-line-interpreter-a0d11d5b219f) Or check out cool resources on youtube like this [here]https://www.youtube.com/watch?v=4jYFqFsu03A
+For more information view the blog post of Ibrahim Morketa & Simegnew Misganaw [here](https://medium.com/@ibrahimbsc8/simple-shell-a-custom-shell-command-line-interpreter-a0d11d5b219f)

+Or check out cool resources on youtube like this [here](https://www.youtube.com/watch?v=4jYFqFsu03A)

 ### C language standard functions and system calls utilized